Teaching iGen Students: It's Not Them...It's Us

 Short of banning all devices from our classrooms, an effort that seems both unrealistic and ultimately futile, what can we do to address the nature of the students we find in our classes today?
-To answer this question, let’s turn to three key take-aways from the body of research on the characteristics of our iGen students:
+To answer this question, let's turn to three key takeaways from the body of research on the characteristics of our iGen students:

-- Self-absorption and narcissism—qualities that endow people with an unrealistically positive view of oneself—are on the rise in our students.
+- Self-absorption and narcissism—qualities that endow people with an unrealistically positive view of themselves—are on the rise in our students.
 For example, psychologist Jean Twenge has argued convincingly that narcissism, as measured by carefully validated personality scales, has increased over the past several decades2.
 One result is that students undervalue the expertise of instructors (and other traditional experts), with students sometimes feeling that they know as much as their instructors and placing as much credence in their peers as their professors.

-- Our students spend considerable time multitasking—not only when they are studying, but throughout class time, as well3.
+- Our students spend considerable time multitasking—not only when they are studying, but throughout class time, as well 3.
 And although they think they are proficient at multitasking and can pay attention to our lectures while perusing their electronic devices, the reality is otherwise. iGen students are limited in their attentional capacities to paying attention deeply to just one channel of information at a time.
-The result is that our students switch from one source of information to another rapidly, resulting in attention spans that, at least according to one survey,4 are shorter than in previous generations.
+The result is that our students switch from one source of information to another rapidly, resulting in attention spans that, at least according to one survey 4, are shorter than in previous generations.

 - Many of our students have dysfunctional mindsets.5 Rather than believing that intelligence and academic success can increase through effort and the application of targeted strategies (a growth mindset), they instead hold a fixed mindset, believing that intelligence is fixed and cannot be modified.
-Buying in to the concept of a fixed mindset means that the relationship between effort and success, that hard work leads to improvement in academic achievement, is tenuous at best in the minds of our students.
-It’s hardly a recipe for student success.
+Buying into the concept of a fixed mindset means that the relationship between effort and success, that hard work leads to improvement in academic achievement, is tenuous at best in the minds of our students.
+It's hardly a recipe for student success.

 What to do?
 It's tempting to blame the victim—our students—for their lack of academic engagement.
 However, I'd argue that it's not them we should be asking to change…it's us.
 We instructors are not going to be successful in changing the fundamental nature of who our iGen students are.
 Instead, we need to take advantage of their strengths and change what we do to meet the needs of our students.
 We need to build on their considerable strengths and create an environment in which we can capitalize on who they are.